Why This Matters

 Internal Structural Elements

 These components work together inside major assemblies to distribute loads and maintain shape.
-The key principle is load sharing—no single element carries all the stress.
+The key principle is load sharing: no single element carries all the stress.

 Stringers and Longerons

-- Longitudinal stiffening members that run along the fuselage length, preventing skin buckling under compression and bending loads
+- Longitudinal stiffening members that run along the fuselage length, preventing skin from buckling under compression and bending loads

 Ribs and Spars